 While the Guidelines contemplate an increase in the number of buildings on the waterfront, no additional buildings are being constructed as part of the current plan.
-Our plan consolidates and redistributes our operations over the 4 acre site enhancing water access and moorage.
+Our plan consolidates and redistributes our operations over the 4-acre site enhancing water access and moorage.
 All of the proposed work will take place largely within the existing footprint of the shipyard.
-There will be a concurrent application to Transport Canada for an additional water lot lease in front of the new foreshore (shown on the submission drawings for illustration purposes only) however this is not part of the Development Permit application.